 My Biggest Writing Struggle (What’s Yours?)

-Last night, I spent four hours working on citations and end notes for my upcoming book.
+Last night, I spent four hours working on citations and end notes for an upcoming book.
 I had to manually add them so they didn’t mess with the typesetting program.
-Which made it pretty tedious work.
+Which made for some pretty tedious work.

 For an impatient person like me, this was complete and utter hell.